dOrgTech/docs/handbook/governance/code-of-ethics.md

 # dOrg Code of Ethics

-To ensure that dOrg remains an excellent place to work and a valuable service provider to our clients & partners, we must hold ourselves to high ethical standards as outlined here.
+To ensure that dOrg remains an exceptional place to work and a valuable service provider to our clients & partners, we must hold ourselves to high ethical standards such as those outlined here.

 ## Avoided Behaviors
 The following behaviors should be avoided: